 SAFETY: The 5 areas to be sure to babyproof

 As independence of a toddler also increases with walking, the house needs to be at its peak for safety.
-My safety speech starts at the 6 month visit with many infants starting to crawl between 7-8 months and can get into loads of trouble moving around the house.
-After the year though, children are able to wander out of sight quickly and the risks of injury increase and there’s a need for greater supervision.
+My safety speech starts at the 6-month visit with many infants starting to crawl between 7-8 months and can get into loads of trouble moving around the house.
+After one year, though, children are able to wander out of sight quickly and the risks of injury increase and there’s a need for greater supervision.
 Make sure to safety proof:

 DIET: The food transition from baby to toddler